It’s Not Over: Trump Is Stalked by Investigations

 With all the focus on how a largely symbolic impeachment might affect Donald Trump’s re-election prospects, numerous investigations and lawsuits concerning the president and his associates seem to have dropped off the political radar.
-But they are still ongoing—and could still affect the result of the next election.
+But they are still going—and could affect the result of the next election.

 Trump has done his best to stonewall many of these matters, particularly those before Congress, by litigating almost every demand for testimony and other evidence.
 That strategy of maximum resistance could backfire.

-That's because the string could well run out on many of Trump’s defenses in the upcoming months, and the investigations—and accompanying revelations—could accelerate in the months immediately before Election Day 2020, making Trump’s misconduct a renewed focus of public attention as voters prepare to go to the polls.
+That’s because the string could well run out on many of Trump’s defenses in the coming months, and the investigations—and accompanying revelations—could accelerate immediately before Election Day 2020, making Trump’s misconduct a renewed focus of public attention as voters prepare to go to the polls.